marshallm94/Book_Notes/Observation_and_Experiment_an_Introduction_to_Causal_Inference.md

 	  usually okay and are widely used in statistics.
 However, if one can avoid them, that is one assumption less to worry about being wrong.
 	*

+### Page 60 "So volunteering and self-selection in the randomized trial did nothing to create bias in the comparison of treated and control groups."

+* This sentence touches again on a main theme of the book; random group assignment **ensures** that there isn't some unobserved group assignment algorithm, while this can never be gauranteed with observational studies.
+More specifically, ensuring that random group assignment is performed **after** anyone that doesn't want to participate in the study drops out is what gaurantees the above sentence.

 ### Page 271: "...Do high-level NICU's save more lives?"